spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 }
 ```

-The essential aspect for updating existing comments is the `deduplication_key`, which must have a constant value throughout the PR's lifetime to update the same comment.
-If the `deduplication_key` changes but a comment was created with the old deduplication_key, a new comment will be created and updated.<br><br>
+The essential aspect for updating existing comments is the `deduplication_key`, which must have a **constant value throughout the PR's lifetime** to update the same comment.
+If the `deduplication_key` changes but a comment was created with the old deduplication_key, a new comment will be created and updated.

-The deduplication_key is associated with the PR using it, so using the same `deduplication_key` on different PRs is safe and will not cause collisions.<br><br>
+The `deduplication_key` is associated with the PR using it, so using the same `deduplication_key` on different PRs is safe and will not cause collisions.

-To use this with existing policies, simply add `deduplication_key := input.run_updated.stack.id` (or another constant value) to the condition of the pull_request rule.
+To use this with existing policies, simply add `deduplication_key := input.run_updated.stack.id` (or another constant value) to the condition of the `pull_request` rule.

-#### Adding a comment to pull requests targeting a specific commit
+#### Adding a comment to PRs targeting a specific commit

-You specify a target commit SHA using the `commit` parameter:
+Specify a target commit SHA using the `commit` parameter:

 ```opa
 package spacelift